Sneh1999/Shopify-winter2021-ImageRepo/README.md

 </p>

 -  I chose JWT based authentication.
 The server generates a JWT token that verifies the user identity and sends it to the back to the client.
-- I have created an admin which can be used to access which has access to all the functionalities in the Image Repository and can function as the root to access the details of other users
+- I have created an admin which can be used to access which has access to all the functionalities in the Image Repository and can function as the root to access the details of other users.By default the first user created is the admin user.
     ```
         username : admin
         password: admin